Galois Theory of Algorithms: Introduction

 The obvious question is, what are the equivalence relation that say when two programs are ``similar?''
 In \cite{Yano} a single tentative answer was given to this question.
 Certain relations were described that seem universally agreeable.
 Using these equivalence relations, the set of algorithms have the structure of a category (composition) with a product (bracket) and a natural number object (a categorical way of describing recursion.)
 Furthermore, we showed that with these equivalence relations, the set of algorithms has universal properties.
 See \cite{Yano} for more details.

 Some of the relations that describe when two programs are ``similar'' were: \begin{itemize} \item One program might perform $Process_1$ first and then perform an unrelated $Process_2$ after.
-The other program might perform the two unrelated processes in the opposite order. \item One program will perform a certain process in a loop $n$ times and the other program will ``unwind the loop'' and perform it $n-1$ times and then perform the the process again outside the loop. \item One program might perform two unrelated processes in one loop, and the other program might perform each of these two processes in its own loops. \end{itemize}
+The other program might perform the two unrelated processes in the opposite order. \item One program will perform a certain process in a loop $n$ times and the other program will ``unwind the loop'' and perform it $n-1$ times and then perform the process again outside the loop. \item One program might perform two unrelated processes in one loop, and the other program might perform each of these two processes in its own loops. \end{itemize}

-A criticism of \cite{Yano} was given in \cite{BlassDerGur}.
-In that paper, the subjectivity of the question as to when two programs are considered equivalent was emphasized.
+In \cite{BlassDerGur}, the subjectivity of the question as to when two programs are considered equivalent was criticized.
 While writing \cite{Yano}, we were aware that the answer to this question is a subjective decision (hence the word ``Towards'' in the title), we nevertheless described the structure of algorithms in that particular case.
-In this paper we answer that criticism by looking at the {\it many} different sets of equivalence relations that one can have.
+In this paper we answer that assessment of \cite{Yano} by looking at the {\it many different sets} of equivalence relations that one can have.
 It is shown that with every set of equivalence relations we get a certain structure.

-The main point of this paper is to explore the set of intermediate structures between programs and computable functions using the techniques of Galois theory.
+The main point of this paper is to explore the set of possible intermediate structures between programs and computable functions using the techniques of Galois theory.
 In Galois theory, intermediate fields are studied by looking at automorphism of fields.
 Here we study intermediate algorithmic structures by looking at automorphism of programs.